nczmoo/dcs100/readme.md

     Dungeon
         It's an autobattle situation.
 Just do rats for now, which get progressively more powerful as you progress forward.
         Mobs drop random gold (0, power)

+    When you don't have portals, it kinda sucks.
+(I had 10 heals at the time, and I dind't realize you -can- hypothetically take a risk with enough health to just dive in and hope you find a blue chest.)
+    Game feels trivial when you have a bunch of money and stats.

 MAYBE
     x make armor degrade so it has to be repaired bank